CleanroomMC/cleanroom-website/docs/groovy-script/introduction/builder.md

 def recipe = new Recipe([item('minecraft:iron_ingot'), item('minecraft:clay_ball') * 3], [ite('minecraft:nether_star')])
 ```

 That doesn't look too bad right?
 Now imagine the recipe requires 5 inputs.
 Or 10.
 Or 20.
-Andyou need to specify energy requirement, duration and maybe fluids.<br>
+And you need to specify energy requirement, duration and maybe fluids.<br>
 This is where Builders shine.

 :::